Colorado First Time Home Buyer Expert, Denver Mortgage

 HOW DO I MAKE AN OFFER in a Homes for Sale?

 Your Real Estate agent will assist you in making an offer, which will include the following information:

 - Down payment and financing details

 - Proposed move-in date

 - Proposed closing date

-- Length of time the offer is valid
+- Length of time of the valid offer

 - Details of the deal

 Remember that a sale commitment depends on negotiating a satisfactory contract with the seller, not just Making an offer.